By Alyssa Davi, Parent Advocate

 When this happens, cell injury and even cell death follow.
 If this process is repeated on a large scale throughout the body, whole systems begin to fail.
 The life of the affected person is compromised, changed or even ended.

-Mitochondrial disease tends to affect organs that require the most energy, such as the brain, muscles, gastrointestinal tract, kidney, liver and heart and historically has been very difficult to diagnose because it often presents in such diverse and varied presentations from person to person.
-Mitochondrial disease can range from mild to very severe.
+Historically it has been very difficult to diagnose because it often presents in such diverse and varied presentations from person to person.
+Mitochondrial dysfunction can range from mild to very severe.

 Dr. Sumit Parikh, a leading neurologist in the field of mitochondrial medicine has recently published an article called, “The Neurological Manifestations of Mitochondrial Disease“.
 In this article, he lists the following associated neurological symptoms with mitochondrial disease in some patients: